Microbial community and hemorrhoids

 What specifically happens with disturbed stool regulation

-Stool regulation does not work abstractly but mechanically:
+Stool regulation does not work abstractly, but mechanically:

 • Too hard stool → increased straining pressure → overstretching of mucosa and vascular cushions